 To be fair, not everyone likes duck eggs.

-- “Duck eggs are gross.
+- “They are gross.
 They taste very strong and have a tougher texture.”

 Duck eggs are excellent for baking.
 They make fantastic soufflés, excellent angel food cakes, superior sponge cakes, great omelets and quiches, marvelous meringue, and nice, light pound cakes.
 They make cakes richer and fluffier, and their texture helps baked goods stay moist longer.
-Many people prefer duck eggs over chicken eggs for baking.
+Many people prefer them over chicken eggs for baking.

 One of our Facebook fans reported: “Nothing is better than duck eggs for baked goods.
 I grew up with an Italian grandmother that only used them.
 We always raised ducks for that sole purpose.”